Duke in Madrid

 6. GEO Language Program Questionnaire

-*If you have not taken Spanish at Duke, but believe you have the required Spanish proficiency, please schedule an interview with the Academic Director of the program, Lamonte Aidoo.
+*If you have not taken Spanish at Duke, but believe you have the required Spanish proficiency, please schedule a Spanish Placement Exam with the Spanish Department by emailing spanish@duke.edu.
+The results should be sent to globaled@duke.edu by the application deadline.
 Recommendation letters from high school teachers will not be accepted.

 STUDENT STORIES